 Kai Lenny is one of the world’s most complete watermen.
-Be it kite boarding, windsurfing, stand-up paddleboarding, big-wave surfing, or anything else in the water, Kai does it, and does it well.
+Be it kiteboarding, windsurfing, stand-up paddleboarding, big-wave surfing, or anything else in the water, Kai does it, and does it well.

 Growing up on the swell-rich northern shore of Maui as the son of ocean enthusiasts, he was surfing by the time he was five and was behind a kite before he was 10.

-He’s done the grueling 32-mile Molokai to Oahu paddle many times, was a veteran on the Professional Windsurfing Association World Wave Tour, has been runner-up at the Kite Surf Pro World Championships, and he’s won the SUP World Title six times and counting.
+He’s done the gruelling 32-mile Molokai to Oahu paddle many times, was a veteran on the Professional Windsurfing Association World Wave Tour, has been runner-up at the Kite Surf Pro World Championships, and he’s won the SUP World Title six times and counting.

 Yet through it all, he remains modest and humble.
 “All of my sports are surfing based,” says Kai.
-“My favorite thing in the world is riding a wave, so as long as I’m riding a wave, I’m happy.”Read more
+“My favourite thing in the world is riding a wave, so as long as I’m riding a wave, I’m happy.”Read more